 About the Author

 Tera Rowe is the creator of Your Everyday Heirlooms.
 She collects vintage recipes from her family and around the country.
-On the blog, she shares what she made, good or bad, and encourages her community to help test promising recipes so they can be preserved for future generations.
 You can connect with Tera on Facebook at Your Everyday Heirlooms.

 If this is the first state dinner you have enjoyed with us, check out our journey from the beginning, starting here.